billyBillLiu/airbnb-review-dashboard/README.md

 # Airbnb Host Reviews Dashboard

-Created to easily collect, store, and view Airbnb reviews in a personal database for applications of ML/AI.
+Created to easily collect, store, and view Airbnb reviews in a personal database for AI/ML applications.

 ## Project Setup